 I'm sure you've noticed by now that many of these products overlap and that PMs should have all of the skillsets mentioned.
 However it's important that you're passionate about your product, so understanding the differences, however small, among products could be very helpful in your decision to work for a particular company or in a particular industry.

 Interested in learning more about product management and discovering whether it's the right career for you?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.